ariesti/ariesti.github.io/_posts/2020-03-25-insist-on-a-test.md

 categories: [guide]
 tags: [mentoring, hack, do]
 lang: en
-featured-image:
+featured-image: testpost-insta.png
-featured-image-description: Are you a freelancer friend?
+featured-image-description: How much wood would a woodchuck chuck?
-featured-image-alt:
+featured-image-alt: How much wood?
 ---

 What did you do?